 In addition, Netflix has reported negative cash flow, but management has stated that it has the cash flow to break even in the first quarter of 2022, followed by consecutive months of positive free cash flow from then on, with which they’ll try to enforce share buy-backs.

-It is not an easy time to be an investor.
+A final consideration It is not an easy time to be an investor.
 Companies with sky-high valuations are shooting to the bottom, with some growth stocks having dropped over 50 percent.
 In times of economic downturn, it can be wise for investors to diversify well and remain conscious about exposure to growth and value investment.
 We believe many of these stocks have low valuations and offer a good starting point for investments during inflationary periods and times of high uncertainty.
 Some of these companies have low valuations, while others are just stable, growing companies with consecutive dividends and healthy cash flow.